mja65/Emu68-Imager/docs/instructions.md

 ## Supplying Kickstart ROM and Workbench installation floppy images (.ADF files)

-The imager tool supports four flavours of AmigaOS:
+The imager tool supports five flavours of AmigaOS:
 - 3.1
 - 3.2
 - 3.2.2.1
 - 3.2.3
+- 3.9

 Version 3.1 was originally supplied with the Amiga 1200 and 4000, and is still available from Cloanto as part of their Amiga Forever package.

+AmigaOS 3.9 was created by Haage & Partner.

 If you would like to update to the very latest AmigaOS, then Hyperion will sell you a copy of 3.2 on a CD ROM, with additional update and hotfix files as separate downloads.
 While 3.2.3 is the latest version, you can also install the base 3.2 version or 3.2.2.1 if you wish.